tehapo/devoxx-schedule-2010/README.txt

 Build the application
 =====================

-Package the war by running the package-war Ant target.
-After the build is successful you should find the war in a newly created "dist" directory.
+Package the war by running any of the package-xyz-war Ant targets.
+After the build is successful you should find a conference-calendar.war in a newly created "dist" directory.